8 facts about the truck driver way of life

 4. All miles aren’t treated equally.
 Employers who pay "practical miles" pay based on every mile driven while on the job.
 On the other hand, "paid miles" are more like drawing a straight line on a map from Point A to Point B, even though routes aren't always straight.

 5. There are ways to increase your pay.
 Often, you won't know what you'll be paid until the end of a year.
-According to CareerBuilder Insights, the national median salary is $41,500, with some salaries going as high as $45,000 to $55,000 thereafter.
+According to CareerBuilder's salary search tool, the national median salary is $60,500, with some salaries going as high as $75,000 to $105,000 thereafter.
 Your salary can increase if you become a trainer, are willing to haul oversize freight or hazardous materials, or if an employer pays you a percentage of each load you run.

 6. It’s not all solitary.
 You will either do "drop and hooks" or live loading and unloading, which can take two to three hours each.
-An OTR driver will almost never have to unload any freight, but you are reliant on various shipping and receiving departments observing your strict schedule.
+A truck driver will almost never have to unload any freight, but you are reliant on various shipping and receiving departments observing your strict schedule.

 7. You’ll be covering huge distances.
 Most drivers are expected to cover 125,000 miles a year.
 That breaks down to around 2,500 miles a week, which equates to 500 miles a day.
 That’s like driving from Buffalo, New York to Chicago, Kansas City to Dallas, Denver to Salt Lake City, or San Diego to San Francisco every day.